dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

     recovered memories in question are not necessarily negative and traumatic, but positive and (equally disruptive to one's personal understanding of their own identity)
+  - this schematic crisis, in itself, could hypothetically result in (the mechanism described above) disregulation of aggregate memory formation
+    - if this is the case, what results is the runaway development of a connectopathy. the abberantly structured entanglement will then disrupt the flow of brain waves on a microscopic scale, as well as ion distribution in specific areas of the brain.
+    - this neurological and connectopathic progression will be morphologically comorbid with a nervous breakdown, further isolating the individual and contributing to the degradation of their mental health.
+      - and that's assuming everything is simply incidental and not the megalomaniacal orchestration of an intelligence agency.
+      - if someone is serving to exacerbate the developmental aspects of someone's mental health crisis or provoke the disruption of their emotional state for a COINTELPRO-style agenda, the scenario is almost guaranteed to result in character assassination, social isolation and a permanently fucked up life where no one understands the true causes of their suffering.

 <a name="surviving-metempsychosis-via-deep-insight-into-paradoxes" />